 The Couch Tomato is more than your ordinary neighborhood pizzeria.
-The Manayunk café offers homemade soups and a stellar sandwich selection, including the Dirty Bird with all-natural chicken, fresh mozzarella, roasted red pepper, balsamic dressing, and roasted red pepper spread, as well as the Perky Turkey with Camembert, pear, organic arugula, and cranberry mayo.
-Pizzas come by the slice or by the pie and they always take on colorful and flavorful guises like the American Pie with grana padano, locally sourced honey, mozzarella, ricotta, roasted garlic spread, rosemary, and tomato, or the Italian Stallion with crushed tomato, provolone, fresh mozzarella, sausage, roasted fennel, and basil.
+The Manayunk café offers homemade soups and gourmet sandwiches like the Dirty Bird made with all-natural chicken, fresh mozzarella, roasted red pepper, balsamic dressing, and roasted red pepper spread.
+Pizzas, available by the slice or pie, take on colorful guises like the American Pie with grana padano, locally sourced honey, mozzarella, ricotta, roasted garlic spread, rosemary, and tomato.
+Deciding between a sandwich or pizza has never been harder.

 NoLibs' Tiffin is an Indian eatery whose fare is available for dine-in, takeout, or delivery -- and they're BYOB, too!

 This quaint cafe with exposed brick walls serves traditional breakfast and sandwiches & sushi that is raved about by their customers.